rockcoolsaint/tikcent/README.md

 ## Getting Started

+First, clone the repository and cd into the project root directory

-First, run the development server:
+Then run the development server:

+In a terminal, run any npm or yarn commands below

 ```bash
 npm run dev